-Sidharth Shukla On Being Called Bigg Boss 13's Fixed Winner: It's Most Absurd Thing I Ever Heard
+Sidharth Shukla On Being Called Bigg Boss 13's Fixed Winner: It's The Most Absurd Thing I Ever Heard

-Bigg Boss 13 got over last month, but the contestants are still creating a lot of buzz.
-The contestants of the controversial shows are not only busy with the new projects, they are also giving interviews explaining their journey.
+Bigg Boss 13 ended last month, but the contestants are still creating a lot of buzz.
+The contestants of the controversial show are not only busy with the new projects, but they are also giving interviews explaining their journeys.
 They are also seen clarifying the controversies that surrounded them during their stay in the house.
 As we are aware, Sidharth Shukla bagged the trophy while Asim Riaz was declared the runner-up.
-But a few celebrities and people on social media claimed that Sidharth was fixed winner and the show was always biased towards him.
-Now, the actor laughed off claims of people calling him the fixed winner.
+But a few celebrities and people on social media claimed that Sidharth was a fixed winner and the show was always biased towards him.
+Now, the actor laughed off the claims of people calling him the fixed winner.
 He also called it is the most absurd thing that he has ever heard.

 ‘I Feel Bad And Pity Them That They Can't Take Defeat Easily’